tonysm/bootcamp.turbo-laravel.com/resources/docs/broadcasting.md

 ## Introduction

-We can send the same Turbo Streams we're returning to our users' after a form submission over WebSockets and update the page for all users visiting it!
+We can send the same Turbo Streams we're returning to our users after a form submission over WebSockets and update the page for all users visiting it!
 Broadcasts may be triggered automatically whenever a [model updates](https://laravel.com/docs/eloquent#events) or manually whenever you want to broadcast it.

 ## Setting Up Soketi